CBIIT/CancerDataServices-Indexing_Manifest_CreatoR/README.md

 The manifest files are located in the same directory as your input file.
 ```

-The output will be two files: one contains only the file information for DCF indexing, the other contains all information for Seven Bridges indexing.
+The output will be one file that contains the information for DCF indexing as well as all the metadata information for Seven Bridges indexing.